 This sleeping bag also comes with a draft collar and hood.
 The interiors of this sleeping bag are smooth and silky.
 Furthermore, the padding ensures that you can sleep on even the most uneven terrain and you won’t be considerably perturbed.

 If you like camping in cold regions and prefer a sleeping bag that can squeeze you in, Western Mountaineering UltraLight 20 is perfect for you.
 It is available in two colors — Navy and Royal Blue.

-Kelty Cosmic Degree DriDown 20 is one of the cheaper sleeping bags on the market.
+Kelty Cosmic Degree DriDown 20 is one of the cheaper of the best cold weather sleeping bags on the market.
 At 3 pounds, it is certainly a bit on the heavier side and it doesn’t have great compression either.
 But if you want a comfortable and cozy sleeping bag for a low price point, this will do just fine.

 This sleeping bag is made of 50D down-proof polyester ripstop shell and the interior liner is made of 50D polyester taffeta.
 Both of these materials are completely durable though they’re not as lightweight and compressible as the materials used in some of the previously mentioned sleeping bags.
 It also features 600 fill power DriDown insulation that can stay dry even in relatively wet conditions.
 Even if it gets soaked, it dries fairly quickly.

 One of the worst features here, however, is the temperature regulation.
 It has been rated at 20°F like most others.
 However, it only rarely acquires such an ideal temperature, and that too in the driest and warmest of conditions.
 If you go camping in relatively cold places, this sleeping bag won’t keep you very warm.

 All things considered, if you’re on a tight budget and go camping primarily in warm and dry locations, Kelty Cosmic Degree DriDown 20 should be suitable.

 Best Bluetooth Speakers

 - Grooming1 week ago